michael-sumner/go-make-things/content/notes/ditching-cable.md

 If you're into sports but don't need to watch every game from every team, this is a great, free option.
 I can watch games from all of my local teams (even the away games).

 It's also great for watching CBS, which isn't available on Hulu and whose CBS All-Access standalone service is overloaded with ads.
-I also use it to watch special events like the Macy's Thanksgiving Day Parade, the Superbowl, and the ball-drop on New Year's Eve.
+I also use it to watch special events like the Macy's Thanksgiving Day Parade, the Super Bowl, and the ball-drop on New Year's Eve.

 I'll talk about the tech for this in the [hardware section](#hardware).